-- 1.1.1 Awarded to the most outstanding graduate who has attained cumulative Grade Point Average (GPA) of 4.0 or more in the Bachelor's programme which the student has completed. - 1.1.2 The award would be presented by the Chancellor.
+- 1.1.1 Awarded to the most outstanding graduate who has attained cumulative Grade Point Average (GPA) of 4.0 or more in the Bachelor's programme or Diploma in Counselling which the student has completed. - 1.1.2 The award would be presented by the Chancellor.